kibertoad/canned-enterprise-node/docs/01-Windows-Node-setup.md

 ## Building native modules

-* Whenever possible, use Node.js version 10.12.0 or newer to avoid the hassle of manually installing all the prerequisites for building native modules.
-Newer versions provide an option to install all necessary dependencies using Chocolatey for you during Node.js installation.
+* Whenever possible, use Node.js version 10.12.0 or newer .msi installer in order to avoid the hassle of manually installing all the prerequisites for building native modules.
+Newer versions provide an option to install all necessary dependencies using Chocolatey for you during Node.js installation (see https://github.com/nodejs/node/pull/22645)

 ## Node version management